neoid-gem/neoid/README.md

 Please create a [new issue](https://github.com/elado/neoid/issues) if you run into any bugs.
 Contribute patches via pull requests.
 Write tests and make sure all tests pass.

-## Heroku Support

-Unfortunately, as for now, Neo4j add-on on Heroku doesn't support Gremlin.
-Therefore, this gem won't work on Heroku's add on.
-You should self-host a Neo4j instance on an EC2 or any other server.

 ## TO DO

 [TO DO](https://github.com/elado/neoid/blob/master/TODO.md)

 ---